FFRCT-Guided Care in Patients With Suspected CAD

 This prospective study of stable, symptomatic patients with suspected CAD reports that an evaluation strategy based on use of CTA selectively augmented by FFRCT was associated with a high rate of cancellation of planned invasive catheterization, a significantly lower rate of invasive angiography showing no obstructive CAD, improved information available to guide revascularization; and equivalent clinical outcomes, QOL, and radiation exposure as compared with a usual invasive care strategy.
 Furthermore, the FFRCT-guided strategy was associated with significantly lower resource utilization and cost as compared to patients with planned invasive evaluation.
 These findings appear to suggest that the combination of anatomic and functional data provided by the FFRCT-guided testing strategy may safely reduce use of invasive catheterization and costs of care over 1 year in selected patients undergoing evaluation for suspected CAD.
 Additional testing in larger randomized settings is indicated to confirm these findings and to better understand the utility of FFRCT-guided care in patients with CAD.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging

 Keywords: Catheterization, Chest Pain, Coronary Angiography, Coronary Artery Disease, Cost-Benefit Analysis, Diagnostic Imaging, Fractional Flow Reserve, Myocardial, Ischemia, Myocardial Infarction, Myocardial Revascularization, Quality of Life, Tomography, X-Ray Computed